soggychips/TwitchPlaysDreams/readme.md

 <h3> Message format:</h3>

-All messages need to be sent over UDP, in the following formats:
+All messages must be sent over UDP, as byte-encoded JSON data in the following formats:

 <b>Structure layout:</b>